 Being on the receiving end of a massage can be thoroughly remedial, pain-relieving, relaxing, and even blissful.
 Thanks to the skill, energy, and passion of the massage therapist you typically come away feeling like a million bucks.

-But for givers of such relief it’s hard work.
+But for purveyors of such relief — the therapists — it’s hard, hard work.
 Repeated treatments can generate overuse problems such as tendonitis and carpal tunnel, affecting the wrists, elbows, and shoulders, as well as problems with the hand and fingers.

 There’s fatigue as well from the draining exertion.

 Over time, the demanding nature of the work frequently contributes to burnout.
 A widely-quoted statistic from the Associated Bodywork and Massage Professionals organization indicates that something like 50,000 new students enroll in massage schools each year while 45,000 practitioners in the field decide to call it quits.